vinceimbat/vinceimbat/content/navigating spiritual ambiguity.md

 The second thing that helped me navigate uncertainty was falling in love with [[thoughts/philosophy|philosophy]]. [[thoughts/purpose|Purpose]] is a big thing to me.
 Because I was suicidal.
 And when we are suicidal, it is purpose that saves us.
 Now, although I have a love-hate relationship with [[thoughts/metaphysics|metaphysics]] because it fosters hatred among people, it was seminal in finding a way out of despair.

 I was constantly asking myself, what is my purpose?
 Or more specifically, what is the reason for me not to kill myself?
-Now, for many, the existence of [[thoughts/god|God]] is necessary to answer the question.
+Now, for many, the existence of [[god|God]] is necessary to answer the question.
 I empathize with them.
 It is a popular and easy option, which is also logical.
 But it also means that there is a predetermined purpose for me.

 The alternative, I discovered, is existentialism, which might seem bleak at first: [[thoughts/life is inherently meaningless|life is inherently meaningless]].
 Meaning does not arise from outside of us but inside of us.
 There is no large purpose behind the universe but that is okay. [[thoughts/meaningful living is possible despite meaninglessness|Meaningful living is possible despite meaninglessness]].
 We can get by with the little meaning we are capable of creating.
 We can get going.